Design map-based visualizations

 Next, you'll calculate rounded coordinate values and store them in the new fields.

-1. In the attribute table for the High_Blood_Level_Results layer, right-click Latitude Rounded and click Calculate Field.
+1. In the attribute table for the High_Blood_Level_Results layer, right-click Latitude Rounded and choose Calculate Field.

-3. In the Expression box, enter the following Arcade expression:
+3. In the expression box, type or copy and paste the following Arcade expression:

 Round($feature.Latitude,2)